ENCCS/julia-for-hpc/content/parallelization.rst

      note that ``@threads`` currently only works on outermost loops!
    - Measure its effects with ``@benchmark``.
-     Since it's cumbersome to change the "Julia: Num Threads" option in VSCode and relaunch the Julia REPL over and over, use the `example.jl` script instead: comment out the visualization and insert something like:
+     Since it's cumbersome to change the "Julia: Num Threads" option in VSCode and relaunch the Julia REPL over and over, create a script instead which imports `HeatEquation` and `BenchmarkTools` and prints benchmark
+     results:

      .. code-block:: julia